What is Adenomyosis?

 Adenomyosis is a condition in which the endometrial tissue – the tissue that lines the uterus – grows into the muscular walls of the uterus.
-Endometrial tissue, whether it’s lining the uterus or embedding itself into the uterine walls, responds to your body’s hormones by thickening, breaking down, and bleeding with each menstrual cycle.
-As a result, women with adenomyosis can have heavier and more painful periods.
+Endometrial tissue, whether it’s lining the uterus or embedding itself into the wall of the uterus, responds to your body’s hormones by thickening, breaking down, and bleeding with each menstrual cycle.
+As a result, women with adenomyosis with an enlarged uterus can have painful, heavy bleeding during their menstrual cycle.

 Symptoms of Adenomyosis